FBI queries North Texas Tollway Authority: document

 NEW YORK Several officials from the North Texas Tollway Authority have been interviewed by the Federal Bureau of Investigation, the authority said, just days before it taps the market with a big municipal bond sale.

-The investigators questioned tollway officials "regarding any knowledge the officials may have concerning the conduct of certain current and former board members, including possible conflicts of interest pertaining to authority business," the tollway authority said in marketing materials for the offering.
+The federal investigations questioned tollway officials "regarding any knowledge the officials may have concerning the conduct of certain current and former Board members, including possible conflicts of interest pertaining to Authority business," the authority said in marketing materials for the debt offering.

 The authority, a prominent issuer of municipal bonds, next taps the market with a $674 million debt sale that will be negotiated by JPMorgan during the week of November 2, Jackson said.